enasequence/read_docs/submit/general-guide/programmatic-v2.rst

          <ACTIONS>HOLD</ACTIONS>
     </RECEIPT>

-If the submission is not successful the Receipt XML will contain the error messages within the MESSAGES block:
+If the submission is not successful the ``success`` attribute in the RECEIPT element is ``false`` and the error messages are available in the MESSAGES block:

 .. code-block:: xml